Is it legal to have two home insurance policies In Texas

 Which Companies Offer This Option?

 Some insurance companies in Texas offer multiple home insurance policies.
-Talk to an insurance agency to find out what choices are available and understand the terms.
+Talk to an insurance agency to determine the available choices and understand the terms.

 What Are The Requirements for Dual Coverage?